OUR ETHOS

 We are so proud to be a living wage employer in the UK.

 This means that each member of our team is paid the living wage or higher for Brighton & Hove.
-This includes our seamstresses, marketing assistants and models.
+This includes our sewing machinists, marketing + customer service, studio assistants and models.

 Unusually for our industry we also ensure that our core team are salaried.
 This means no zero hour contracts, no being paid ‘per items sewn’.
 We set an hourly rate and have clear contracts in place so everyone knows where they stand.
 This may seem obvious for those who work 9-5 but this is very unusual in the fashion industry, especially in garment production.